-There simply are no words to express my fondness for the under appreciated and under celebrated miracles of indoor plumbing, Pinkberry frozen yogurt, antibiotics, instant coffee, electricity, central air, smartphones and pizza delivered right to my door.
+There simply are no words to express my love for the under appreciated and under celebrated miracles of indoor plumbing, air travel, Pinkberry’s frozen yogurt, antibiotics, freshly ground coffee, electricity, central air, smartphones and pizza delivered right to my front door.

-Living in the 21st century has done some damage to my ongoing love affair with life in the 21st century.
+Life in the 21st century has done some damage to my ongoing love affair with living in the 21st century.
 There are situations common to modern life so far outside of human control that they are literally the stuff of nightmares.
-Things like earthquakes, church shootings, terrorist attacks, forest fires, school shootings, superbugs, category five hurricanes and random acid attacks.
-Then, in a class all his own, we have the pudgy, punk dictator hell-bent on using nuclear missiles to prove some absurd point that I’m not even sure he understands.
+Things like earthquakes, church shootings, terrorist attacks, school shootings, superbugs, and random acid attacks.
+Further complicating issues there is a seemingly endless supply of punk dictators hell-bent on destroying everyone else’s peace and quiet in this world.

 For Christians times are even scarier.
-On top of all the weird junk everyone else has to deal with, we have the added pressure of living in a culture that no longer respects Christians or the Christian faith.
-Many non-Christians are openly hostile not just to the truth of the claims of the Bible but also to Christian people.
-Christian bakers, printers, photographers and florists have lost thriving businesses because they refused to cave to the insane and ever-expanding demands of the LGBTQ culture.
-Even from within the church challenges to traditional biblical views and attacks on biblical authority have become routine.
+On top of all the weird junk everyone else has to deal with, we have the added pressure of living in a culture that no longer respects Christians or Christianity.
+Many otherwise nice people are openly hostile not only to the truth claims of the Bible but also to individual Christians.
+Christian bakers, printers, photographers and florists have lost thriving businesses because they refused to cave to the ever-expanding demands of the LGBTQ culture.
+Even within the church there have been challenges to traditional biblical views and attacks on biblical authority have become routine.
 Christians who hold to traditional views on marriage, gender and sexuality are openly ridiculed and regularly scolded for being close-minded, hateful and hopelessly behind the times, no matter how gently and lovingly they state their opinions.

 The never-ending stream of strange and scary news often leads to a sense of powerlessness and confusion.
-God has called His people to better things than confusion (1st Corinthians 14:33).
-The better things begin with following some basic do’s and don’ts for living courageously in scary times, beginning with the do’s…
+God has called His people to better things than powerlessness and confusion (1st Corinthians 14:33).
+Those better things begin with following some basic do’s and don’ts for living courageously in scary times.

-Nothing frustrates me more than a Christian who won’t watch the news or read news stories because they believe that current events are simply too terrifying to face on a daily basis.
-Forgive my hardheartedness but boo-stinking-hoo.
-Fear is a wretched excuse for ignorance.
+There is a growing number of Christians who will not watch the news or read up on current events because they feel current events are simply too terrifying to face on a daily basis.
+Sorry, but fear is a wretched excuse for ignorance.
 Knowledge empowers us to pray for people and circumstances that urgently need God’s supernatural involvement.
-It’s also critical we remember that we will never change anything we remain deliberately ignorant of.
+We are incapable of changing anything we choose to remain deliberately ignorant of.

-Christians are commanded to get out there and let their light shine (Matthew 5:16, Mark 4:21).
+Christians are commanded to go out into the world and let their light shine before people (Matthew 5:16, Mark 4:21).
 Getting out there looks different for different people.
 For some it might be as simple as repeatedly engaging in awkward conversations about what Christians believe with an unsaved neighbor or coworker who routinely spouts really weird ideas and strange philosophies.
 For others it might be as complicated as opening their home to an unwed mother or adopting a kid out of foster care.
 No one can solve every problem but everyone can make a difference in someone’s life.

-Seriously, it’s an honor.
-The God of the universe has selected you and me to represent Him at one of the most complicated and bizarre moments in history.
-That is a high, holy and freaking awesome calling no one should shy away from for any reason (Esther 4:14).
+Seriously.
+It really is an honor.
+The God of the universe has selected you to represent Him in the world at one of the most complicated and bizarre moments in human history.
+It is a high and holy calling no one should shy away from for any reason (Esther 4:14).

-Believers are commanded to fear nothing and no one but God (Joshua 1:9, Isaiah 41:10, Psalm 27:3, Psalm 34:9).
+Believers are commanded to fear no one but God (Joshua 1:9, Isaiah 41:10, Psalm 27:3, Psalm 34:9).
 I am convinced that the key to managing fear and anxiety is prayer (Philippians 4:6).
 When feelings of fear for the future take over, take those feelings to God.
-When we take our worries to God consistently (consistency, really, is the key) He empowers us to experience hardship and difficulty with less fear.
+When we take our worries to God consistently (consistency, really, is the key) He empowers us to experience hardship and difficulty with courage and hope rather than fear.

-I know it’s tempting, but the world has enough of them already.
+I get that it’s tempting to be a jerk back to people, but the world has enough jerks already.
 Find a nice way to say hard things and commit yourself to loving people even if they don’t deserve it.

-God is not caught off guard by all the outrageous stuff going on in the world right now.
-Rather, He is using it to get the attention of distracted and disobedient people who have drifted away from Him and His truth in every sense imaginable.
-He’s calling Christians to show His love, speak His truth, and be His hands and feet to those people.
+God is not caught off guard by all the crazy stuff going on in the world right now.
+Rather, He is using it to get the attention of distracted and disobedient people who have drifted away from Him and His truth in every way imaginable.
+Right now God is calling Christians to show His love, speak His truth, and be His hands and feet to those people.